NosferatuJoe/Racepack-Standard/README.md

 - Now go in to your csgo/cfg directory and open the file named: "autoexec.cfg"
 - Add the following line: ```es_load wcs/tools/standard``` to the autoexec.cfg file and hit save, and close the file.
 - Now go to your csgo/cfg/source-python/wcs/ directory and open the file named: ```Racepack Standard - (Version 1.0.0B).ini```
-- Copy all the text, and paste it in to your races.ini file (If you don't have a races.ini file, simply rename this file to races.ini).
+- Copy all the text, and paste it in to your races.ini file, thereafter remove the Racepack Standard file.
+- (Alternative) If you don't have a races.ini file already, then simply change this file's name to races.ini instead.
 - Now restart your server, or reload your WC:S mod.
 (Server restart recommended)